accellera-official/systemc/INSTALL.md

       target_link_libraries(simple_perf SystemC::systemc)
       --- End: CMakeLists.txt ---

 ## 3. Installation Notes for Windows using Visual Studio C++

 This release has been tested on Visual C++ version 2019 running Windows 10.

 Note: _This section covers the installation based on Microsoft Visual C++.
-      For Cygwin or MinGW-based installations, see Section 1._
+      For Cygwin or MinGW-based installations, see [Section 1](#1-system-requirements)._

 Note: _If you experience spurious errors about missing files in the
-      downloaded archive, please make sure to either download the ZIP archive from accellera.org or use a reliable archive software, fully supporting modern tar archive versions._
+      downloaded archive, please make sure to download the release from the [Accellera public SystemC repository][9] and use an extractor supporting tar.gz archives._

-Some paths in the SystemC archive are longer than the historical 99 character limit, and several Windows archivers (e.g. WinZip) have been reported to trip over this.
-The open source archiver [7-zip](http://7-zip.org/) is known to work.

 ### 3.1 Microsoft Visual Studio C++ 2017 (compiler version 15.0) or later